liabri/zmerald/grammar.md

 # GEMA grammar

-This file describes the structure of a RON file in [EBNF notation][ebnf].
+This file describes the structure of a GEM file in [EBNF notation][ebnf].

 [ebnf]: https://en.wikipedia.org/wiki/Extended_Backus–Naur_form